Ovizro/Kola/README.md

 > Here "literal" is a valid python variety name containing letter, digit, underline and not starting with digit.
 Usual it is same as a string.

-There is another kind of arguments, keyword arguments forming as
+There is another kind of arguments -- keyword arguments which formation is as this:

     #kwargs key(value)